PresleyRobb/inverted_pendulum_/README.md

 *Assuming you have ROS 2 Humble and Gazebo Harmonic running on Ubuntu 22.04*

-Download ros and gazebo folders
+Download ros2 and gazebo folders

 cd ~/ros